ocornut/imgui_club/README.md

 https://github.com/ocornut/imgui_club/tree/master/imgui_freetype

 This is an attempt to replace stb_truetype (the default imgui's font rasterizer) with FreeType.
 Probably lots of bugs, not production ready.
+By @Vuhdo.

 1. Get latest FreeType binaries or build yourself.
 2. Add imgui_freetype.h/cpp alongside your imgui sources.